zachmoshe/zachmoshe.com/_posts/2017-11-11-use-keras-models-with-tf.markdown

 ---
 layout: post
-title: Use Keras Pre-Trained Models With Tensorflow
+title: Use Keras Pretrained Models With Tensorflow
 image: /images/articles/use-keras-models-with-tf/image.png
 tags: keras tensorflow vgg
 description: >
-     Some useful tips for using Keras pre-trained models (keras.applications) in your own Tensorflow graphs.
+     Some useful tips for using Keras pretrained models (keras.applications) in your own Tensorflow graphs.
 ---